-12 The regression results for the sample including all firms but with a more limited set of variables is provided in Table A.1 and provides qualitatively similar results.
+$^{^{12}}$ The regression results for the sample including all firms but with a more limited set of variables is provided in Table A.1 and provides qualitatively similar results.

 The multivariate regression results reveal quite different patterns for age than the bivariate findings discussed above (that younger and older workers have relatively high injury claim rates).
-After controlling for other factors, workers aged 45-54 years actually have a 7.9% higher probability of having a claim than the comparison group of 15-24 year olds, and those aged 55-64 have a 12.5% higher probability of having a claim.
+After controlling for other factors, workers aged 45-54 years actually are 0.079 percentage points more likely to have a claim than the comparison group of 15-24 year olds, and those aged 55-64 are 0.125 percentage points more likely to have a claim.
 There is no statistically significant difference between 35-44 year olds and the comparison group of 15-24 year olds, and similarly for workers aged 65 and over.
 The generally positive relationship between work-related injury claim rates and age suggests that the ageing population may pose challenges for workplace safety going forward, although the magnitude of the coefficients is small.
 If the workforce aged so that the share of employee months accounted for by the age groups of 15-24, 25-34, 35-44, 45-54, 55-64 and 65 and over changed from the current 14%, 24%, 20%, 21%, 15% and 5% respectively to 10%, 17%, 20%, 25% 20% and 8%, based on the estimated coefficient, the injury claim rate could increase from 0.7% to 0.71% (all else held constant).